vilisimo/steamCLI/README.md

   value to _api_key_ in **_IsThereAnyDealAPI_** section.

 ## Future
-At the moment, the project is in early stages.
-Key features that are planned for the future are described below.
-Features under _Optional_ are those that can be enabled or disabled by passing different parameters when calling the steamCLI.
+At the moment, the bulk of features that I have planned are functional.

-**Default:**
- - Getting game's price (current), average user rating, release date.
- - Getting information about the lowest recorded price of a particular game/app.
- - Getting information about where to find the best deal for an app.

-**Optional:**
+However, there is still much room for improvement:

+**Code-wise:**
+ - Creating more tests to ensure everything works properly.
+ - Refactoring the code to reduce code duplication and increase maintainability.
+ - Introducing parallel requests (most likely candidate: do scraping and lowest historical price search at the same time) to reduce waiting.
+ - Figuring out what ITAD uses to process titles so that non-latin letters can be represented properly (e.g., Russian alphabet).

+**Functionality:**
  - Showing whether the game has co-op, multi-player, controller support.
+ - Showing whether the user has the game or not.
+ - ...aggregating and showing other useful information from variety of sources.

+**Misc**
+ - Setting up _setup.py_ so that the steamCLI could be installed through pip.
+ - Writing up instructions on how to install steamCLI so that it could be called up anywhere from the console by writing something like `>>> steam -t` or `>>>steamCLI -t`.

 ## Things Learned
-The main goal of the project was to learn new techniques.
+The main goal of the project was to learn new programming techniques.
 The project allowed me to get exposure to:
  - _argparse_ module and creating CLI applications.
  - _unittest.mock_, mocking objects and methods, as well as general unit testing and keeping your tests small and isolated.